iliaskk/iliaskk/README.md

 # 👋 Hi, I'm Ilias!

-I am an Electrical and Computer Engineering (ECE) student with a deep passion for Embedded Systems and Low-Level Programming.
+I am a 1st Year Electrical and Computer Engineering (ECE) student with a deep passion for Embedded Systems and Low-Level Programming.

 ## 🛠️ What I'm doing right now:
 * Mastering the foundations of C/C++ programming and Git/GitHub workflows.